awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/eksctl/test.md

 weight: 30
 ---
 #### Test the cluster:
-Confirm your Nodes:
+Confirm your Nodes, if we see our 2 nodes, we know we have authenticated correctly:

 ```
-kubectl get nodes # if we see our 1 nodes, we know we have authenticated correctly
+kubectl get nodes
 ```

 Export the Worker Role Name for use throughout the workshop